Training mental health professionals in the art and science of psychoanalysis and psychoanalytic psychotherapy for over 50 years.

 MPI has proudly served the communities of southeast Michigan since 1963.
 We maintain our administrative office in Farmington Hills and offer our seminars in both Farmington Hills and Ann Arbor.
 Our MPI Clinical Services in both locations provides evaluation, treatment, and referrals for adults, adolescents and children.
-Many of our faculty also teach and supervise clinical work in the major regional psychiatry residency and psychology training programs, taking psychoanalytic expertise beyond the classroom and into the real world.
+Many of our faculty also teach and supervise clinical work in the local psychiatry residency and psychology training programs, expanding psychoanalytic expertise beyond the Institute.

 Officers of the Michigan Psychoanalytic Institute